Article 85 out of 202

-Rikki Lorenti is an Admiral nurse at SweetTree Home Care Services, He is part of their specialist dementia care team and has more than 30 years’ experience working with people with mental health problems, specifically older people and those with early-onset dementia.
+Rikki Lorenti is an Admiral nurse at SweetTree Home Care Services North London, He is part of their specialist dementia care team and has more than 30 years’ experience working with people with mental health problems, specifically older people and those with early-onset dementia.

 Mr Lorenti has been working at SweetTree Home Care Services for nearly two years.
 Before he joined the company, he spent some time working as an Admiral nurse with Berkshire-based Younger People with Dementia.